open/close all folders

 A former Hollywood star and Isaac's Childe, having been Embraced to save him from dying of a drug overdose.
 By the time you meet him, he's deeply tired of his vampiric unlife, and surrounded by vampire hunters, so it's up to you to save his life.
 No matter what you do, he gets captured by the Society of Leopold later.

-Escort Mission: His sidequest can be one of those depending of your choicenote the other alternative being convincing a look-alike to swap his clothes with him, so the Society of Leopold kills the look-alike instead of Ash, it is a lot easier but grants less money reward and a humanity loss.
+- Escort Mission: His sidequest can be one of those depending of your choicenote .
 This escort mission requires to escort him out of the Asp Hole through sewers and hunter ambushes.
 He'll follow the PC and run to attack the hunters with his puny punches.

 Toreador Vampiress, Isaac's adopted Childe and owner of the Vesuvius club in Hollywood.
 She's not very interested in playing Jyhad, but provides a number of quests about maintaining the Masquerade.

-All Girls Want Bad Boys: If you hack Strauss' computer, you see she sent him a rather flirty email, she also blows a kiss at him in the beginning of the game.
-Although, she may just be messing with him.
-Certainly, she seems to prefer kind player characters to mean ones.
+- All Girls Want Bad Boys: If you hack Strauss' computer, you see she sent him a rather flirty email.
+She also blows a kiss at him in the beginning of the game, to which he reacts with long-suffering stoicism.
+Although she may just be messing with him.
+Certainly she seems to prefer kind player characters to mean ones.

 Malkavian: How come you hide your true name behind a fabric, Susan?